Genivia/ugrep/README.md

 ### Counting the number of matches with -c and -co

     -c, --count
             Only a count of selected lines is written to standard output.
 If -o or -u is specified, counts the number of patterns matched.
 If -v is specified, counts the number of non-matching lines.
+If --tree is specified, outputs directories in a tree-like format.

 To count the number of lines in a file: